-The current sheet crossings detected by the method mentioned in the previous section are shown in Figure 1.
-The numbers of the crossings are 45 for pre-Galileo, 2283 for Galileo and 657 for Juno, which are mainly depend on each spacecraft's trajectory.
-The updated model parameters of the current sheet are listed in Table 1 together with RMSs in addition to those of Khurana (1992).
-Although we updated them with the method different from that of Khurana (1992), the determined parameters of the pre-Galileo model (especially x_0 and v_0 that are not affected significantly by the choice of the intrinsic model) are consistent with those of Khurana (1992) model, which means validity of using the west longitudes for updates.
-An example of the comparison between the detected crossings and the modeled current sheet is shown in Figure 2a.
-The detected crossings show two features: (1) the westward shift with the increasing ρ by the bendback and (2) the proximity to δ or $\delta + 180^{\circ}$ by the hinge and/or spacecraft's migration into high latitudes, and the model reproduces these well.
-Although it is the average model using all the data from the full mission period each, the figure indicates that it is useful for the prediction
+The CS crossings detected by the method mentioned in the previous section are shown in Figure 1.
+The numbers of the crossings are 45 for pre-Galileo, 2283 for Galileo and 657 for Juno, which are mainly dependent on each spacecraft's trajectory.
+The updated model parameters of the CS shape are listed in Table 1 together with RMSs in addition to those of Khurana (1992).
+Although we updated them with the method different from that of Khurana (1992), the determined parameters of the pre-Galileo model (especially x_0 and v_0 that are not affected significantly by the choice of the intrinsic model) are consistent with those of Khurana (1992)

-1. (a)-(c) Distribution of the crossings observed by Voyager 1/2, Galileo and Juno, respectively, projected on the Jovigraphical equatorial plane with the System III prime meridian as x-axis. x and y coordinates are measured in units of R_J .
-Red circles represent north-to-south crossings of the current sheet while blue ones correspond to south-to-north crossings.
-Red dashed circles represent the distance range of the used data (10 R_J and 100 R_J , respectively).
-Black and gray curves denote δ and $\delta + 180^\circ$ as functions of the $\rho = \sqrt{x^2 + y^2}$.
-45 crossings observed by Voyager 1/2, 2283 by Galileo and 657 by Juno. (d)

-Trajectories of each spacecraft within the same distance range, projected on the y-z plane of the Jupiter de-Spun Sun coordinate system.
+1. (a)-(c) Distribution of the crossings observed by Voyager 1/2, Galileo and Juno, respectively, projected on the Jovigraphical equator with the System III prime meridian as x-axis.
+The coordinates are measured in units of R_J .
+Red circles represent north-to-south crossings while blue ones correspond to south-to-north crossings.
+Red dashed circles represent the distance range of the used data.
+Black and gray curves denote δ and $\delta + 180^{\circ}$. (d) Trajectories of each spacecraft within the same distance range, projected on the y-z plane of the Jupiter de-Spun Sun coordinate system.
 Both coordinates are measured in units of R_J .
-Red, blue and green lines represent the trajectories of Voyager 1/2, Galileo and Juno, respectively.
+Red, blue and green lines represent the trajectories of Voyager

 Figure 2.
-Comparison of the model predictions and the data on the inbound trajectory of the Juno peri-06. (a) The current sheet crossing data (circles)

-and the updated current sheet (lines) in System III coordinates for 10 $R_J < \rho < 100~R_J$.
+Comparison of the model predictions and the data on the inbound trajectory of the Juno peri-06. (a) The CS crossing data (circles) and the updated CS (lines) in System III coordinates for 10 $R_J < \rho < 100 R_J$.
 The red circles and line indicate the north-to-south crossings, while the south-to-north results are shown in blue.
-Black and gray curves represent δ and $\delta + 180^\circ$ as in Fig. 1. (b) The magnetospheric field (observation minus JRM09) by Juno (red) and the modeled field (black) in System III coordinates for 10 $R_J < r < 100~R_J$.
-The top, middle and bottom panels show B_r , B_θ and B_φ in nT, respectively.
+Black and gray curves represent δ and $\delta + 180^{\circ}$. (b) The magnetospheric field (observation minus JRM09) by Juno (red) and the modeled field (black) in System III coordinates for 10 $R_J < r < 100 R_J$.
+The top, middle and bottom panels show B_r , B{θ} and B{φ} in nT, respectively.